AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/Infinite_Line.md

 // access the annotations() object of the plot to work with annotations var controller = plot.annotations();

-// create an infinite line annotation controller.infiniteLine({
+// create an Infinite Line annotation controller.infiniteLine({
     xAnchor: '2006-07-30',
     valueAnchor: 17.24,